howeverloveu789/mirami-public/README.md

 Founders, operators, and builders who cannot afford open loops.

-If you keep starting things that don't close, waiting for confirmation that never arrives, or running past your own capacity — this will tell you exactly why.
+If you keep starting things that don't close, waiting for confirmation that never arrives, or running past your own capacity — this tells you exactly why.
+And what to do next.

 ---